Munasi97/munasi97/README.md

 -->

 # 💫 About Me:
-👀I’m interested in and yet to become a fullstack web developer.<br>
+👀 *I’m interested in and yet to become a fullstack web developer.* <br>
-🌱 I’m currently learning diverse languages through the ALX Software Engineering program.<br>
+🌱 *I’m currently learning diverse languages through the ALX Software Engineering program.* <br>
-💞️ I’m looking to collaborate on anything in the near future to further advance my SE skills.<br>
+💞️ *I’m looking to collaborate on anything in the near future to further advance my SE skills.* <br>
-📫 How to reach me via my email nashesithole97@gmail.com .
+📫 *How to reach me via my email nashesithole97@gmail.com .*

 ## 🌐 Socials: